 Symfony is fast, right out of the box.
 Of course, if you really need speed, there are many ways that you can make Symfony even faster.
-In this chapter, you'll explore many of the most common and powerful ways to make your Symfony application even faster.
+In this article, you'll explore some of the ways to make your Symfony application even faster.

 Use a Byte Code Cache (e.g. OPcache)¶

 Using a byte code cache really has no downside, and Symfony has been architected to perform really well in this type of environment.

-Byte code caches usually monitor the source files for changes.
+Most byte code caches monitor the source files for changes.
 This ensures that if the source of a file changes, the byte code is recompiled automatically.
-This is really convenient, but obviously adds overhead.
+This is really convenient, but it adds overhead.

 For example, to disable these checks in APC, simply add